 Pests

 Ever heard of aphids?
-Well, they like jalapeno plants as much as you do.
-However, they won’t eat the peppers, just the sap in your leaves.
+Well, they like jalapeño plants as much as you do.
+However, they won’t eat the peppers, just the sap in the leaves.
 They multiply rapidly and can be difficult to spot.
 Once the problem begins, it can be tough to control.
 Catching them early is key.
 Read our post about aphid control here.

-If this isn’t enough and you have a bad infestation, you could try hosing off your plant with a spray nozzle to physically remove the bugs.
-Just be careful not to damage the foliage in the process.
+If this isn’t enough and you have a bad infestation, try hosing off your plant with a spray nozzle to physically remove the bugs.

-If all else fails, introducing (or attracting) beneficial insects like ladybugs can work wonders for your pepper plants.
-The ladybugs will feed on aphids and other small insects, keeping the population low.
+If all else fails, introducing (or attracting) beneficial insects like green lacewings can work wonders for your pepper plants.
+The larvae feed on aphids and other small insects, keeping the population low.
 These can, however, be tricky to source.
-Try calling local nurseries and hardware stores.
+Try calling local nurseries and hardware stores for availability.

 Bacteria & fungus